bengarding/Scheduler/README.md

 <li> The appointments can be viewed by month or week, depending on which radio button
 is pressed.
 <li> The customer view contains a search bar to search for customers by name
+<li> The IDs for both customers and appointments are auto-generated and cannot be edited from the GUI
+<li> Verification is in place throughout the application to ensure data integrity